thegrandquestion/smart/README.md

 # Unblocked ___________ For School
 Private website that requires keys so only specific users can enter.
 Sell this for financial gain.
 Support by donating or recommending fixes and updates.
-Credit to TylerPalko.
-Forked and Modified from TylerPalko/gamehub.
+Forked and Modified from [TylerPalko/gamehub](https://github.com/TylerPalko/gamehub).
++ For donations, Send OSMO to `cosmos17hhszr5usz8uqg3hj8sec692v4w08smdtekk5c`